navaneethpp/LiveBackgroundRemover/README.md

 # Camera Capture with Background Removal

-This project demonstrates a Python script that captures video from the default camera, removes the background in real-time, and saves the captured video to a file.
-It uses OpenCV to handle video capture and the `rembg` library to remove the background from each frame.

-## Features
+This Python application uses OpenCV, rembg, and PyQt6 to provide a graphical user interface for applying background images and blur effects to a live video feed captured from your camera.
+The background removal is powered by the rembg library, allowing dynamic replacement with a selected background image.
+Users can also control the level of blur applied to the background and capture processed frames as images.

-- Captures video from the default camera.
+## FeaturesCaptures video from the default camera.
-- Removes the background from the live video feed using the `rembg` library.
-- Saves the video output to an MP4 file.
-- Displays a real-time preview with background removal.
+- Live camera feed with real-time background removal.
+- Option to replace the removed background with a custom image.
+- Adjustable background blur levels (from 0 to 5).
+- Capture and save processed frames as PNG images.
+- Simple GUI built using PyQt6.

 ## Requirements
 To run this script, you need:
-- Python 3.x
-- The following Python libraries:
+- Python 3.7 or higher
+- OpenCV
-  - `opencv-python`
+- rembg
-  - `rembg`
+- PyQt6
-  - `Pillow`
+- Pillow(PIL)

 ## Installation
 To get started, clone the repository and install the necessary dependencies: